mariatod29/Fdipardy-Magdeburg/README.md

 - Firestore - noSQL Database
    - more information about Firestore you can find here: https://www.youtube.com/watch?v=v_hR4K4auoQ&list=PLl-K7zZEsYLluG5MCVEzXAQ7ACZBCuZgZ&ab_channel=Firebase

 ## Pre-run requirements
 You need to install the following tools, if you wish to run this project:

 1. PyCharm or other integrated development environment for Python
 2. Git client (e.g.: git,Git Bash, TortoiseGit or GitHub Desktop)
-   1. git,Git Bash - Console-based Git client -> download on the following URL: https://git-scm.com/downloads
+   1. git, Git Bash - Console-based Git client -> download on the following URL: https://git-scm.com/downloads
    2. TortoiseGit - Windows GUI client -> download on the following URL: https://tortoisegit.org/download/
    3. GitHub Desktop - Desktop client -> download on the following URL: https://desktop.github.com/